yamt/garbage/py/git-credential-oauth2/README.md

 A git credential helper for OAuth 2.0 web application flow ([RFC 6749]) with PKCE. ([RFC 7636])

+You may use this for environments with a local web browser.

 ### git-credential-oauth2-device

 A git credential helper for OAuth 2.0 device authorization grants, ([RFC 8628]) aka "device flow".

+You may use this for environments where you can read its `stderr` output, including the verification uri/qrcode and `user code`.
+You also needs a web browser, but it can be in a separate device.

 [RFC 6749]: https://datatracker.ietf.org/doc/html/rfc6749
 [RFC 7636]: https://datatracker.ietf.org/doc/html/rfc7636